less/less-docs/content/usage/options.md

 The amount of time (in milliseconds) between polls while in watch mode.

 ### functions
 Type: `object`

 User functions, keyed by name.

 ### dumpLineNumbers
 Type: `String`
 Options: `comments`|`mediaQuery`|`all`
 Default: `comments`

-**TODO**: need more explaination here.
+**TODO**: need more explanation here.

 ### relativeUrls
 Type: `Boolean`
 Default: `false`

-Optionally adjust URL's to be relative.
-When false, URL's are already relative to the entry less file.
+Optionally adjust URLs to be relative.
+When false, URLs are already relative to the entry less file.

 ### rootpath
 Type: `String`